Clear your CA Preliminary Credential!

 Q: I have completed year 1 in a different program, will that count for your program?

-A: Yes- request a verification document from your former Induction program that outlines your work in their program.
+A: Yes- request a verification document (transcript or letter of completion) from your former Induction program that outlines your work in their program.
+Additionally, make sure to select Traditional Two year as your program pathway when completing our online program application.

 Q: What if I am paying the fee?

 Q: What time commitment is required outside of work?
 (I work from 8:00 to 4:00 PM, and would like to avoid missing work if possible).

 A: Attend 8 online meetings throughout the school year (September – May) from 4:45 – 6:45 pm.
 You will also meet weekly with your Mentor, participate in observations and complete all required activities.

 Q: Do I have to have a mentor?